industrial-asset-hub/asset-link-sdk/docs/overview.md

 > Siemens Industrial Asset Hub (IAH) for that

 To ease local development a container image of a registry server is provided as part of the [Asset Gateway](https://github.com/industrial-asset-hub/asset-gateway).
-Additionally, a command line tool called [al-ctl](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/cmd/al-ctl/al-ctl.go) is provided to locally run and test the asset links.
+Additionally, a command line tool called [al-ctl](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/cmd/al-ctl/al-ctl.go) is provided to locally run and test the Asset Links.

 To run these components use the following commands: